prasanjit-/icinga_ansible_demo/Operating_Instructions.md

 ## Running Ansible

-Once you clone the git repository and all hosts are reachable, run the playbook as following:
+Once you clone the git repository and all hosts are reachable, run the playbook as root user to do the following:
+Also, ensure that you have set up ssh keys for 'centos' user when using AWS instance.

 ```
 # ansible-playbook -v configure_playbook.yml